-At United Education we are keeping all of our fingers crossed that our programmes will be able to go ahead in line with all of the most up to date government guidance.
-We are working hard to make sure we are running safely all year round.
+At United Education we are working hard to make sure we are running safely all year round.

 We’ve added a lot of changes to United Education to make sure our explorers are safe during their time with us.
 Our programmes are about being adventurous, wild and having fun with friends and we are excited to be able to provide this at a time when our explorers may need it the most.